 You will get your own professional domain when you upgrade to a SimpleSite PRO plan.
-Right now the first month costs only ONE dollar.
+Right now you can have the first month for only ONE dollar.
 Click here to sign up.

 2. Use Specific HeadlinesIt’s important to use headlines on your website.
 It signals to both your visitors and Google what your website is all about.
 As a rule of thumb use a new headline for every 150 words or 3 paragraphs.

 But be aware.
 It’s not enough just to mark your headlines with bold.
 You will have to add a new text section on your SimpleSite page and add a headline in the assigned headline box.

 Your headlines have to be specific to the subject of your website.
 If you only use general sentences as headlines Google will not recognize your website!
 Here is an example of a good (specific) versus a bad (general) headline: